Available: defineTable() v1.163.0

 | select([username, name])

-Specify username and name fields to select from the event.
+Selects the username and name fields to be displayed from the event set.

 Event Result set.